thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 {% endraw %}
 {% endhighlight %}

 Testing these features presents several additional requirements.
-We need to be able to :
+I need to be able to :

 * mock the window API `window.matchMedia(...)`
 * simulate a mediaQuery activation